promcon/website/content/2016-berlin/index.md

 ## Our sponsors

-A big thank you to all of our sponsors who are making PromCon 2016 happen!
+A big thank you to all of our sponsors who made PromCon 2016 happen!

 <h3>Diamond</h3>
 <div class="sponsor-logos">